exasol/tableau-connector/doc/user_guide/user_guide.md

 ##### Prerequisites

-These preprequisites are necessary for using Kerberos with both Tableau Desktop and Server:
+These prerequisites are necessary for using Kerberos with both Tableau Desktop and Server:

-* The Exasol database is configured to use [Kerberos Single Sign-On](https://docs.exasol.com/administration/on-premise/access_management/kerberos_sso.htm).
+* The Exasol database is configured to use [Kerberos Single Sign-On](https://docs.exasol.com/db/7.1/administration/on-premise/access_management/kerberos_sso.htm).
 You can create the keytab file by executing this command on the Windows Domain Controller:

   ```sh
   ktpass -out exasol.keytab -mapuser <user> -princ exasol/<fully qualified hostname>@<REALM> -pass <user password> -ptype KRB5_NT_PRINCIPAL -target <REALM> -crypto All